mission-liao/dingo/README.md

  - encoding/json
  - encoding/gob

-Type info are deduced from the signatures of worker functions.
-With these type info, parameters are unmarshalled from []byte to cloeset type.
+Type info are deduced from the signatures of worker functions you register.
+With those type info, parameters are unmarshalled from []byte to cloeset type.
 A __type correction__ procedure would be applied on those parameters before invoking.

 Obviously, it's hard (not impossible) to handle all types in #golang, these are unsupported by dingo as far as I know:
  - interface: unmarshalling requires concrete types. (so __error__ can be marshalled, but can't be un-marshalled)